lukelovekin/T3A1_workbook/README.md

 ```

 Implicit:
 Implicit coercion, is when data can be converted automatically between the different types, most commonly done when operators are used with values of different types ( 10 == null, 5/ "25", false + new Date) or when surrounded in context when values are coerced into boolean e.g (If (value){...}).
-To avoid implicit coercion in Javascript use === known as strict equality operator which symbols not to do coercion, just the two (==) are known as loose equality operator will do a coercion as well as a comparison.
+To avoid implicit coercion in Javascript use === known as strict equality operator which symbols not to do coercion, just the two (==) are known as loose equality operator will do coercion as well as a comparison.

-In Javascript there are only three types of coercion, to string, to boolean and to number.
-They work differently depending on if its converting a primitive or an object.
+In Javascript, there are only three types of coercion, to a string, to boolean and to number.
+They work differently depending on if it's converting a primitive or an object.

 Logical context and logical operators will trigger an implicit coercion